projectcontour/contour-operator/design/gateway-api.md

 client traffic originating “outside” the cluster, this is not a requirement.

 A Gateway is 1:1 with the lifecycle of the infrastructure configuration.
 When a Gateway is created, the operator will create an instance of Contour.
-Gateway is the resource that triggers actions in Service APIs.
-Other Service API resources represent structured configuration that are linked together by a Gateway.
+Gateway is the resource that triggers actions in Gateway APIs.
+Other Gateway API resources represent structured configuration that are linked together by a Gateway.

-A Gateway MAY contain one or more Service APIs *Route references which serve to forward traffic to a specific service based on application-level rules.
-Note that Contour Operator is NOT responsible for managing *Route Service API resources.
+A Gateway MAY contain one or more Gateway APIs *Route references which serve to forward traffic to a specific service based on application-level rules.
+Note that Contour Operator is NOT responsible for managing *Route Gateway API resources.

 The following is a Gateway example that listens for HTTP traffic on TCP port 80: